Anderson Localization and Swing Mobility Edge in Curved Spacetime: Phase Separation

-where the width of the wavepacket $w=50$, and the initial momentum $p_0=-\pi/2$ in our numerical calculation.
-The results are plotted in Fig.~\ref{Sch}(c)-(f), and calculation details are contained in~\cite{supplement}.
-As a comparison, we show in Fig.~\ref{Sch}(c) the case of $\lambda=0$.
-The results show that the wavepacket in the flat spacetime ($\sigma=0$) is ergodic over the entire chain, while that in CST behaves more like an object on the verge of the black hole horizon, featuring continuous deceleration and localization [Fig.~\ref{Sch}(d)].
+where the width of the wavepacket $w=50$, and the initial momentum $p_0=-\pi/2$ in the numerical calculation.
+The results are plotted in Fig.~\ref{Sch}(c)-(f), and calculation details are contained in Appendix~\ref{C1}.
+As a comparison, we show the cases with no quasiperiodic potential first, i.e., $\lambda=0$.
+The results show that the wavepacket in the flat spacetime [Fig.~\ref{Sch}(c)] is extended over the entire chain, while that in CST behaves more like an object on the verge of the black hole horizon, featuring continuous deceleration and localization [Fig.~\ref{Sch}(d)].
 The presence of quasiperiodic potential in the system can give rise to a novel phenomenon of phase separation, with a clear boundary $j_c$ existing between the localized and the extended regions [dashed line in Fig.~\ref{Sch}(e)(f)].
 The wave function exhibits the localized (extended) characteristics if it is initially placed in the localized (extended) region.